mgenware/daizong/README.md

 };
 ```

-Now you can start the task by using either `build` or its alias `b`.
+Now you can start the task by using either `dz build` or its alias `dz b`.

 ### Pass arguments to a task

-Just append the arguments to task path:
+Append the arguments to task path:

 ```js
 export default {